LinkWentz/whos-that-pokemon/README.md

 │       ├── Aerodactyl
 │       ├── Alakazam
 │       ├── ...
-├── pokemon_classification.ipynb | All model testing and analysis in the project.
+├── pokémon_classification.ipynb | All model testing and analysis in the project.
 └── README.md                    | What you're reading right now!
 ```
 ### Process
 ##### Data Handling
-The [dataset](https://www.kaggle.com/lantian773030/pokemonclassification) consists of 7,000 images of 149 Pokémon from the first generation of Pokemon.
-Two pokemon were excluded, Nidoran and Nidoran.
-No that's not a typo, and I believe that the fact that these two seperate pokemon share the same name is the reason why they were excluded in the first place.
+The [dataset](https://www.kaggle.com/lantian773030/pokémonclassification) consists of 7,000 images of 149 Pokémon from the first generation of Pokémon.
+Two pokémon were excluded, Nidoran and Nidoran.
+No that's not a typo, and I believe that the fact that these two separate pokémon share the same name is the reason why they were excluded in the first place.
 Loading, labelling, resizing, and augmenting the data is done in what is essentially a single step using the ImageDataGenerator class from Keras.
-Using the flow_from_directory method, like in the example below, we can sample images from a directory - so long as the images are in seperate folders according to their classes - and automatically load, label, augment, and resize them all at once.
+Using the flow_from_directory method, like in the example below, we can sample images from a directory - so long as the images are in separate folders according to their classes - and automatically load, label, augment, and resize them all at once.

 This is where we encounter the main difficulty I had during this project: hardware limitations.
 I'll spare you the details, but it came down to two options for how the data would be passed to the fit methods of the models.
 The first was to pass the flow of the ImageDataGenerator directly to the models.
 This generates data in batches for each epoch.
 The advantages of this method are three-fold.
 It allows you to conserve memory by only having one batch of data in memory at a time, while also ensuring that your models never train on the exact same image twice, which prevents overfitting and exposes your model to much more variance.
 However the drawback of this method is that the CPU is used for the image augmentation, and as my CPU is not exactly state of the art, this method added 30 seconds to each epoch.